-Pinking refers to a pink colour appearance in white wines after contact with air.
-The intensity of the pink varies from pinkish to salmon-red blush and normally does not result in any change in wine aroma and taste, only colour.
+Pinking refers to a pink color appearance in white wines after contact with air.
+The intensity of the pink varies from pinkish to salmon-red blush and normally does not result in any change in wine aroma and taste, only color.

 Although the exact mechanism is not yet well known, wine exposure to oxygen and phenols are involved.
-Recent studies conclude that the compound responsible for this fault is the anthocyanin malvidin-3-O-glucoside present in small concentrations (~ 0.3 mg/L) in white wines produced under reductive conditions.
+Recent studies conclude that the compound responsible for this fault is the anthocyanin malvidin-3-O-glucoside present in small concentrations ($\sim 0.3\,\text{mg/L}$) in white wines produced under reductive conditions.
 That is why, wines produced under reductive conditions are among the most susceptible.